Our Hero, Balthazar

-Our Hero, Balthazar is a 2025 American comedy-drama film directed and produced by Oscar Boyson in his directorial debut, from a screenplay by Boyson and Ricky Camilleri.
+Our Hero, Balthazar is a 2025 American black comedy-drama film directed and produced by Oscar Boyson in his directorial debut, from a screenplay by Boyson and Ricky Camilleri.
 It stars Jaeden Martell, Asa Butterfield, Chris Bauer, Jennifer Ehle, Anna Baryshnikov, Noah Centineo, Becky Ann Baker, Avan Jogia and Pippa Knowles.
+The film tells the story of a teenager who befriends a potential school shooter in order to prevent a future attack.

 It had its world premiere at Tribeca Festival on June 8, 2025.
+It was released on March 27, 2026, by WG Pictures.